 While it is possible to catch these fish on a hook and line, snagging or bow fishing are the most likely ways to get this fish.

-Smallmouth Buffalo are found in greatest abundance in the Mississippi and Missouri rivers, where it is widely distributed in all reaches.
 At one time this species was rare in all Iowa waters, surpassed in occurrence by both black and bigmouth buffaloes.
 In recent years its abundance has increased to where it currently is equal to the latter species, and it is more abundant than Black Buffalo.
-Smallmouth Buffalo rarely live in the large interior streams and the natural lakes, specifically the Okoboji`s and Spirit Lake.

-The Smallmouth Buffalo lives in the deep pools of streams, large rivers, backwaters in the mouths of tributaries and oxbows and is associated with moderate current, rocky bottoms, clear water and debris, such as “deadfalls” or log drifts.
-The Smallmouth Buffalo lives in clearer water than the Bigmouth Buffalo and slower currents than the Black Buffalo.
+The Smallmouth Buffalo lives in the deep pools of streams, large rivers, backwaters in the mouths of tributaries and oxbows with moderate current, rocky bottoms, clear water and debris, such as “deadfalls” or log drifts.
+It lives in clearer water than the Bigmouth Buffalo and slower currents than the Black Buffalo.
 In Iowa, it prefers clear, deep waters of moderate to swift current over a mixture of sand, gravel and silt.
 In the Great Border Rivers, the Smallmouth Buffalo seeks out rip-rap structures and scour holes around wing dams.
 It is often found in large schools along with Bigmouth Buffalo.

 Spawning occurs in late April or June at water temperatures of 60 to 65 degrees F. Maturity varies, but most are sexually mature and spawn in the third year of life.
-Spawning activity occurs over shallow water from 4 to 10 feet in depth in slow to moderate current as the fish gather in large schools.
+Spawning occurs over shallow water from 4 to 10 feet deep in slow to moderate current as the fish gather in large schools.
 Often the spawning grounds are found over submerged gravel or sand bars that are next to river channels.
-Eggs are broadcast at random, fertilized by several males and sink to the bottom where they adhere to any object.
+Eggs are broadcast at random, fertilized by several males and sink to the bottom where they stick to any object.
 Incubation lasts 8 to 14 days.
-Fecundity of an age II female is 18,200 eggs.
-Growth of specimens from Pool 10 of the Mississippi River was 4.4 inches at age I, 9.6 at II, 13.6 at III, 15.4 at IV, 16.9 at V, and 18.2 at VI.
+An age 2 female produces 18,200 eggs.
+Growth of fish from Pool 10 of the Mississippi River was 4.4-inches at age 1, 9.6 at age 2, 13.6 at age 3, 15.4 at age 4, 16.9 at age 5, and 18.2 at age 6.